Patient education: Cervical cancer screening (Beyond the Basics)

-●You have had Pap tests on a regular basis in the past
+●You have had screening tests on a regular basis in the past

-●You have had at least three normal Pap tests in a row (or two tests with combination Pap and HPV test) over the past 10 years, with the most recent within the past five years
+●You have had at least three normal Pap tests in a row or two normal combination Pap and HPV tests over the past 10 years, with the most recent within the past five years

 After hysterectomy — Women who have had a total hysterectomy (your uterus and cervix were removed) do not need a Pap test, unless: